wintercms/docs/console-asset-compilation.md

 <a name="automatic-registration"></a>
 ### Automatic registration

-By default, Winter will scan all available and enabled Modules, Plugins, & Themes for the presence of a `winter.mix.js` file under each extension's root folder (i.e. `modules/system/winter.mix.js`, `plugins/myauthor/myplugin/winter.mix.js`, or `themes/mytheme/winter.mix.js`).
+By default, Winter will scan all available and enabled modules, plugins and themes for the presence of a `winter.mix.js` file under each extension's root folder (i.e. `modules/system/winter.mix.js`, `plugins/myauthor/myplugin/winter.mix.js`, or `themes/mytheme/winter.mix.js`).

-If the `winter.mix.js` file is found it will be automatically registered as a package and will show up when running the Mix commands.
-Most of the time this should be all you need to do in order to get started with Laravel Mix based asset compilation in Winter CMS.
+If the `winter.mix.js` file is found, it will be automatically registered as a package with an automatically generated package name, and will show up when running the Mix commands.
+Most of the time, this should be all you need to do in order to get started with Laravel Mix asset compilation in Winter CMS.

 <a name="registering-plugins"></a>
 ### Registering plugins